mikaelho/scripter/README.md

   Pulses the background of the view to the given color and back to the original color.
   Default color is a shade of green.

+#### `roll_to(view, to_center, end_right_side_up=True, **kwargs)`
+`@script`

+  Roll the view to a target position given by the `to_center` tuple.
+If `end_right_side_up` is true, view starting angle is adjusted so that the view will end up with 0 rotation at the end, otherwise the view will start as-is, and end in an angle determined by the roll.
+  View should be round for the rolling effect to make sense.
+Imaginary rolling surface is below the view - or to the left if rolling directly downwards.

 #### `rotate(view, degrees, **kwargs)`
 `@script`

   Rotate view to an absolute angle.
 Set start_value if not starting from 0.
-Does not mix with other transformations
+Positive number rotates clockwise.
+Does not mix with other transformations.

 #### `rotate_by(view, degrees, **kwargs)`
 `@script`